Russia reveals a formidable nuclear-powered space tug

 A close-up view of TEM's propulsion module in orbit.
 Click to enlarge.
 Credit: KB Arsenal

-The propulsion module of the TEM space tug.
+The service module of the TEM space tug.
 Notable is what appeared to be small electric attitude control thrusters on the edges of the cube-shaped body of the spacecraft.
 Larger electric engines, which provide the main thrust, appear at the bottom of the vehicle.
 Click to enlarge.
 Credit: KB Arsenal

 The main deployable truss of the TEM vehicle is probably made of carbon-based composite to provide minimum weight and maximum strength.
 Click to enlarge.
 Credit: KB Arsenal